 If we become as innovative in creating good jobs as we are in creating innovative products and services, then the innovation economy is sustainable.
 Today there is a product or service being developed for every possible need and desire.
 Can the economy develop valuable jobs for every person, letting them do something that fits them like a tailored suit, creating the highest possible value and satisfaction for everyone involved?
 Then there will be an infinite number of job possibilities for a limited amount of people.
 People will be the scarce resource, not jobs.
 Imagine instead of getting a job because you can do something that other people (or machines) can do, you get a job because you are special in a way that creates real value for other people.
 An attractive aim for the innovation economy, we think.

 What could this look like?
 Imagine starting a company that recruits you to their service, let’s say it’s called Jobly just to give it a name.
 With smart technology Jobly scans your skills, your talents, your passions, your experiences, your values, your social network, and so on.
 Joibly finds ways of testing the market for things you can do.
 Perhaps you say “I would like to paint pictures but I don’t know how to earn money on it”.
 Well, there is a fair chance among all the billions of people on the planet there are some people who are willing to pay you.
+You can also find out about the best offers on viagra website.
 Perhaps you try that for a few weeks, then you try something else, until you decide to settle for something that feels really meaningful that you do together with people you work well with.
 Finding the right job is a bit like finding the right partner, isn’t it?
 Now, if Jobly takes a commission on what you earn, they have the incentive to make you as valuable as possible.
 Jobly will help you find the right courses so that you will earn better, increasing what they earn.
 Jobly may offer you health benefits, too, because if they have a few hundred million users, they can spread the risk, they will be your health insurance, too.
 You are the service they offer to their customers who buy work in order to create value.
 Jobly would be disrupting unemployment, tailoring jobs for the so called “unemployable”.
 It’s quite often that people carrying that label are among the best people we know, the ones that make us feel that something is seriously wrong with the labor market today.
 The ones that are amazing, only that they don’t fit the slots, so sorry, too bad.

 A business model like this one is good for both the micro and the macro-economy.
 It is for-profit driven, maximizes the value of people and minimizes the cost of tasks.
 It distributes wealth, creating happier workers and wealthier customers.
 It seeks and creates diversification, enabling people in society to do as many different things as possible together, thereby strengthening the ability of society and economy to deal with all types of challenges.
 It is a model for nurturing a middle class society in the innovation economy.